 The Chinese diaspora has been studied extensively and a large amount of information on Chinese communities overseas is available.
 Useful books on this subject include:

 Individual accounts of Chinese who migrated to foreign countries or were born outside China provide interesting and potentially useful insights into the experience of Chinese sojourners and settlers abroad.
-The following library materials and websites explore the Chinese overseas experience through personal stories:
+The following library materials explore the Chinese overseas experience through personal stories:

 Being Chinese: Stories from the Diaspora (2003)